top of page

 Basketball

-Jeff "Piece of my Hart" Denning & Schulser
+Jeff "Pimp D's" Denning & Schulser

-Piece of my Hart sat atop the standings all season long, won its first regular-season title, won its first playoff game to advance to its first final, and captured the franchise's first championship.
+Pimp D's sat atop the standings all season long, won its first regular-season title, won its first playoff game to advance to its first final, and captured the franchise's first championship.

 Baseball